cakephp/docs/en/getting-started/cakephp-conventions.rst

 ``RedApplesController::go_pick`` action.

 For more information on CakePHP URLs and parameter handling, see :ref:`routes-configuration`.
-If have files/directories in your ``/webroot`` directory that share a name with one of your routes/controllers, you will be directed to the file/directory and, not to your controller.
+If you have files/directories in your ``/webroot`` directory that share a name with one of your routes/controllers, you will be directed to the file/directory and, not to your controller.

 .. _file-and-classname-conventions: